cri-o/cri-o/docs/crio.conf.5.md

 **insecure_registries**=[]
   List of registries to skip TLS verification for pulling images.

-**registries**=["docker.io"]
-  List of registries to be used when pulling an unqualified image.
-Note support for this option has been dropped and it has no effect.
-Please refer to `containers-registries.conf(5)` for configuring unqualified-search registries.

 **big_files_temporary_dir**=""
   Path to the temporary directory to use for storing big files, used to store image blobs and data streams related to containers image management.